Calendula & Honey Funnel Cake Recipe

 Crispy & Sweet Calendula and Honey Funnel Cake recipe with Edible Flowers.
 The batter is drizzled through a funnel and deep-fried into puffy deliciousness

-It’s been years since I had Funnel Cake.
+It’s been years since I had funnel cake.
 It’s one of those dishes that goes hand in hand with a holiday or event – in this case, American county fairs.
 Part of the fun of these crispy treats is having them served up to you warm and brown and still grinning at having watched them being made.
 The way that’s done is with batter drizzled through a funnel and into a hot pan of oil.
 The stream of batter flowing into the pan creates a bubbly and twisty design that’s perfect for sprinkling with sugary toppings.

-Growing & Harvesting Calendula Flowers
+Homegrown Calendula Flowers

 Calendula & Honey Funnel Cake

 - 1/4 cup dried Calendula flowers (or 1/2 cup fresh)

 - 1 Tbsp Honey

 - Calendula flower petals

 - Pour the oil into a medium sized pan to a depth of 1.5 inches.
 Bring the oil up to about 350°F / 175°C while you’re making the batter.